Allergy Travel Insurance

 Pollen Allergy

 If you suffer from a Pollen Allergy, ensure you take your medication before leaving the country to keep your symptoms under control.
-Stay inside during peak pollen times (usually between 10 am - 4 pm) if possible.
+If possible, stay inside during peak pollen times (usually between 10 am - 4 pm).

 Insect Bites